 “Vegan bread made with 100% plant-based ingredients”

 The funding category that accounted for the largest share was “clothing.”
-It made up 36% of the cumulative 6.3 billion won in Green Funding, demonstrating that people are prioritizing the environment starting with the aspects of their daily lives that are closest to them.
+It made up 36% of the cumulative 6.3 billion won in Green Funding, proving that people are prioritizing the environment starting with the aspects of their daily lives that are closest to them.

 ( ▲Click here to see#Fashion: Today’s Actions to Protect the Earth)

-▲Eriseron’s All-in-One Shampoo Bar, designed with safety and the environment in mind (Source)
+▲Eriseron’s All-in-One Shampoo Bar, Designed with Safety and the Environment in Mind (Source)

 In particular, vegan beauty crowdfunding has seen remarkable growth.
 In terms of the number of funding projects, the “vegan beauty” category (30,000 supporters) attracted 120% more supporters than the fashion/accessories category (25,000 supporters), which ranked first.